SAP-samples/teched2025-DA262/exercises/ex4/README.md

 - Return to your terminal and press Ctrl + C to stop the running watch process, then proceed to the next exercise.

+- Close all open tabs before proceeding to the next exercise.

 ## Summary 📝

 You have now successfully extended the CAP service with the consumption of an external Business Partner Service